10 Easy Seasonal Decorating Tips

 Wreaths are available for every season.
 Look beyond a simple evergreen, and you’ll find twig and dried flowers for spring, colorful dried flowers for summer, and straw or vines for fall.
 Be creative and make your own if you have that DIY spirit!

 Throw blankets and pillows in varying textures can evoke feelings of the seasons.
 Fuzzy, warm throws in winter, chunky knits for fall, lightweight blankets for summer, and cozy, soft throws for spring evenings will enhance the comfort of your home.

 Plants are fantastic for decorating.
 Pot those that will provide you with color or gorgeous foliage in decorative arrangements around your home.
 Paperwhites are traditional for Christmas time, herbs grow wonderfully indoors in the spring, African violets will bloom all summer, and amaryllis is gorgeous in the fall.

 Elevate your centerpieces by making a vignette.
 For example, simply place small pumpkins and gourds at the base of a vase of autumn flowers to tell a story of autumn.

 If the decorating process becomes too overwhelming, you’ll end up with boxes of lovely decorations stored away in the basement.
 Choose a few select ideas that you feel you can keep up with and commit to them.

 Is your style contemporary?
 Rustic?
 Boho chic?
 Be true to your individual style when you’re choosing your seasonal décor.
 This will ensure that your seasonal decorations mesh with the design of your home.

-When you’re ready for a change of pace, call Kitchens by Countryside to discuss options for updating and remodeling your home.
+When you’re ready for a change of pace, call Kitchens by Oaks to discuss options for updating and remodeling your home.